basantech89/awesome-tools/README.md

 - This project is a monorepo managed with [Nx](https://nx.dev/?utm_source=nx_project&utm_medium=readme&utm_campaign=nx_projects) and [Bun](https://bun.sh/) as the package manager.

-- Each workspace specified with `workspaces` key in `package.json` is a git submodule pointing to its own repository.
+- Workspaces are specified by the `workspaces` key in `package.json`.

 - This repository uses Biome as the linter.

 - Commit messages should follow the Conventional Commits specification.
 Use the Commitizen tool configured in the repository to commit changes.
+Execute `bun cz` to create a commit.

 - The monorepo contains multiple packages and tools located in the `packages` and `tools` directories respectively.